220705-UTA-NET/CampbellK/project_0/agenda.md

 Solo Presentation: July 20th

     Refactor all files:
-        - API : For method class names, state METHODS in the class name *** -x- post/put routes are ...
-                -- seperate post/put into two seperate sub classes?
+        - API :

             -x- delete routes are ...
-                -- seperate delete one and delete all into two seperate sub classes?
+                -- seperate delete one and delete all into two seperate methods

+    Test all routes now that route classes have been seperated

     Make displayed tables (expense detail, etc) more visible by wrapping them